 The Caribbean coast city of Cartagena makes the most convenient base for travel to most of these beaches.

-It's just a short plane ride from Bogota and is a great city to spend a couple days before moving onto the perfect beach holiday, with white sandy beaches, hot weather and friendly population, you can't go wrong with one of these great Colombian beaches.
+It's just a short plane ride from Bogota and a charming city to explore before making a smooth segue to the perfect beach holiday, with white sandy beaches, hot weather, and a friendly population.

 Tayrona National Park

-San Andres Island
+San Andrés Island

 In the same Colombian department as Providencia Island, San Andres sparks slightly more fanfare with its higher profile beaches and comparatively robust nightlife.

 Less than two hours by air from the mainland, San Andrés draws both Colombian and foreign travelers.
 Many of the big hotel chains operate properties on the island, and they often sell all-inclusive packages.
 Independent travelers can also choose from a variety of apartments to rent.